 • Have “Good Standing” status from the NCHBC.

-Teams found in good standing with the NHBA and continue to abide by the NCHBC Eligibility Guidelines will be able to attend NCHBC Invitational Post-Season Events!
+Teams in good standing with the NHBA and continuing to abide by the NCHBC Eligibility Guidelines will be able to attend NCHBC Invitational Post-Season Events!

 Any program declared not in Good Standing with the NHBA or NCHBC may appeal the ruling to the EGC, EAB, or Regional Committee as determined by the NCHC Executive Committee.
 If the Member Program is unsatisfied with the NCHBC Committee ruling, they must follow the NCHC Disputes policy listed above and during the NCHBC Registration process.

 National HomeSchool Basketball Association & NCHC Dispute Resolution